bbartik/ansible-example1/README.md

 # ansible-example1

-This example demonstrates the ability of ansible to gather data from a group of nodes, parse the data and then launch pyting scripts locally to manipulate and store the date.
+This example demonstrates the ability of ansible to gather data from a group of nodes, parse the data and then launch python scripts locally to manipulate and store the date.

 It does the following: